Supporting patients with ILD in Primary Care

 'I have been given information about how my diet can help my condition'

-The Malnutrition in COPD Pathway can also be used in ILD, and recommends the LEARN acronym for assessment:
+The Malnutrition in COPD Pathway can also be used in ILD and provides practical guidance on assessment and management.

 Our leaflet Eating Well for Healthier Lungs is full of information to support your patient.
 Action for Pulmonary Fibrosis also have nutritional advice on their website.